Naomi Lewis: Personal life

 Lewis was a vegetarian and advocate of animal rights.
 She opposed all forms of animal mistreatment.
 She complained in a letter to the Evening Standard, "What moral right have humans to lay on sensitive creatures the sufferings of their own vanity, greed and cowardice, and a host of various sins?"
-Due to her habit of rescuing stray cats and injured pigeons around her home her Bloomsbury neighborhood, she was featured on the BBC program London Identities and made the subject of a national newspaper article.
+Due to her habit of rescuing stray cats and injured pigeons around her home her Bloomsbury neighbourhood, she was featured on the BBC programme London Identities and made the subject of a national newspaper article.
 She used to take the injured pigeons to the restrooms at Conway Hall to give them a safe space to practice flying.

 Awards

 Lewis was honored with the Eleanor Farjeon Award for services to children's literature in 1975 and by her election as Fellow of the Royal Society of Literature in 1981.